If you are coming to Bucks New University from a country that’s outside of the EU, EEA or Switzerland, you are likely to need a Student Route visa.

 You will need to be familiar with the University, the location and your chosen course of study in some detail.

-We also conduct admission interviews for all Tier 4 students, where we will ask you questions on a range of topics.
+We also conduct admission interviews for all Student Route students, where we will ask you questions on a range of topics.
 Being well prepared for this interview should give you a head start if you then need to have a credibility interview as well.

 The new ‘Graduate’ route will be open to all international students from the 20/21 academic cycle who have valid UK immigration status as a student and have successfully completed a course of study in any subject at undergraduate level or above at an approved UK Higher Education Provider.
 The visa will allow eligible students to work, or look for work, in any career or position of their choice, for two years after completing their studies.